 They're all remarkably similar, aren't they, those smart speakers?
-The Amazon Echo, Google Home, and Apple HomePod have their differences – features, ecosystems, emphasis on sound quality β but they all aim be the best hub for your smart home.
+The Amazon Echo, Google Home, and Apple HomePod have their differences β features, ecosystems, emphasis on sound quality β but they all aim be the best hub for your smart home.

 A cylindrical, connected speaker, of varying proportions and designs, that is always listening out for voice commands, built by one of the biggest companies in the world.